Book a home measuring appointment

 Many modern homes lack features such as picture rails, cornices and other details that owners of older properties take for granted.
 To introduce interest, try painting a strong colour on the bottom half of the wall, up to dado height and a lighter colour above.
 This effect is particularly striking if the horizontal line is continued across woodwork and doors.
 The result will be a totally individual room that really makes a statement.

 In a bedroom, this idea can be extended so that the horizontal line rests at headboard height.
 The stronger colour on the lower section of the walls creates a greater sense of intimacy and a feeling that the walls are wrapping around the bed.
+Why not match your made to measure curtains or made to measure blinds to either colour for a bold statement but also to tie the walls and windows together.

 A successful open plan living space (or broken plan if we’re going to be truly up to date) is one that is skillfully ‘zoned’ - in other words, a space that has clearly defined areas for different purposes such as eating, cooking and relaxing.
 One way of zoning is to use different types of flooring, so perhaps tiles in the kitchen and wood flooring in the dining and living areas, with a few rugs thrown in.
 However, There’s an argument though that this can make a space feel smaller and more cluttered.
 Better to stick with the same flooring throughout, and zone the space through lighting, the positioning of furniture and colour.
 So, for example you can create a cosy corner by painting two adjacent walls the same colour.
 You may choose to use the colour on the lower section of the walls as described before to draw the eye down and make the corner even more intimate - perfect for a dining space or somewhere to curl up and read a book.